-As the reference flow (Fref) is the physical flow computed from the common base case, it reflects the loading of the Critical Branches given the exchange programs of the chosen reference day.
-Therefore, this reference flow has to be adjusted to take into account only the effect of the LTN (Long Term Nominations) of day D as soon as they are $known^{16}$.
+In case all CWE borders use FTRs, LTN adjustment can be skipped.
+As the reference flow (Fref) is the physical flow computed from the common base case, it reflects the loading of the Critical Network Elements given the exchange programs of the chosen reference day.
+Therefore, this reference flow has to be adjusted to take into account only the effect of the LTN (Long Term Nominations) of day D as soon as they are known.
 The effect on the domain is schematically visualized in the following figure.

 For the LTN adjustment, the same principle has to be applied for every constraining element.
-A linear "backward-forward-calculation" with the LTNs multiplied with the PTDFs delivers the flow on the CBs affected by these LTNs.
+A linear "backward-forward-calculation" with the LTNs multiplied with the PTDFs delivers the flow on the CNEs affected by these LTNs.
 The remaining margin for the DA-allocation can be calculated by:

-16 A description of the publication of the initial and final FB domain can be found in Annex 15.6.
+&lt;sup>18 A description of the publication of the initial and final FB domain can be found in Annex 14.6.